roblanf/sangeranalyseR/docs/source/content/advance_user_SangerContig.rst

 |

-*SangerContig* quality trimming parameters updating
+Updating *SangerContig* quality trimming parameters
 ---------------------------------------------------

-In the previous :ref:`*SangerContig* instance creation` part, the constructor function will apply the quality trimming parameters to all reads.
+In the previous :ref:`Creating *SangerContig* instance` part, the constructor function will apply the quality trimming parameters to all reads.
 After creating the SangerContig S4 instance, users can change the trimming parameters by running updateQualityParam function which will update all reads with the new trimming parameters and redo reads alignment.
-If users want to do quality trimming read by read instead all at once, please read :ref:`*SangerContig* Shiny app`.
+If users want to do quality trimming read by read instead all at once, please read :ref:`Launching *SangerContig* Shiny app`.

 .. code-block:: R